bbarres/AgrAphid/README.md

 ## Datasets
-There are X datasets used in this study.
+There are 5 data sets used in this study.
 The files can be found in the "data" folder.

-+ **AgrAph3.dat:** the first dataset contains the data for all the indivudals analyzed
++ **AgrAph5.dat:** the first data set contains the data for all the indivudals analyzed.
+Each line correspond to one individuals and the following information for each individuals can be found in this table:
   + *indiv_ID*:
   + *data_batch*:
   + *country	year*: